ralfspoeth/json/README.md

 ### Basic Usage

-The module `io.github.ralfspoeth.json` exports four packages that you may use in your application:
+The module `io.github.ralfspoeth.json` exports three packages that you may use in your application:

     import io.github.ralfspoeth.json.*;       // class hierarchy